build-trust/ockam-documentation/guides/examples/basic-web-app.md

 1\) Change `localhost` in the `main.py` script to the IP address of the machine that hosts the database (which is Machine B).

-2\) On Machine A, run `ockam enroll` on a machine and then generate enrollment tokens for the database and the web app from here.
+2\) On Machine A, run `ockam enroll` on a machine and then generate enrollment tickets for the database and the web app from here.

 We have to generate an enrollment ticket, save it a file, and share this file w/ the database server machine.
 To generate an enrollment ticket for the database, please run:

-`ockam project ticket --attribute component=db > db.ticket`
+`ockam project ticket --attribute component=db --relay db > db.ticket`

 > Here is a detailed look at what happens when we run the command above:
 >
-> `ockam project ticket` creates a token (which is not a credential).
-Anyone who has this token can redeem it.
+> `ockam project ticket` creates a ticket (which is not a credential).
+Anyone who has this ticket can redeem it.
 Once redeemed, from that perspective of the Identity that redeemed it, they are able to get their credential from the Project's Authority.

-We have to generate another enrollment ticket, save it a file, and share this file w/ the web app server machine.
+We have to generate another enrollment ticket, save it in a file, and share this file w/ the web app server machine.
 To generate an enrollment ticket for the web app, please run:

 `ockam project ticket --attribute component=web > webapp.ticket`